Practitioner & Volunteers

 - Barnardos have created a leaflet for young people explaining more about Child Sexual exploitation

-- Birmingham & Solihull’s Umberella service has some useful information about Child Sexual Exploitation, and can be contacted to discuss sexual health concerns.
+- Birmingham & Solihull’s Umberella service has some useful information and specialist services for sexual health concerns.
 Opening times for sexual health clinics are also available on the Website

 - Barnardos have developed an app which can be downloaded for free which helps you to consider safe choices relating to relationships and Child Sexual Exploitation."Wud U?" can be downloaded from the App Store, Google Play or by visiting Barnardos website